On This Page: | Plans Vary By State | NY State Residents | Payment Process | Payment by Mail |

-At Columbia University, we work with families to process these benefits in a timely manner.
-Plan participants are asked to contact their respective Plan to initiate the payment process.
-Because enrollment verification is required in most cases, Plans which require this information will be provided a copy of the student’s statement after the add/drop period, usually ten (10) days after the start of the semester.
+Plan participants must first initiate the payment process through their plan administrator.
+Because enrollment verification is required in most cases, plans that require this information will need a copy of the student’s billing statement after the add/drop period, usually 10 days after the start of the semester.

 Columbia University